 Yes.

-A solid app caches punches, photos, and notes offline, then syncs once service returns—no duplicates, no lost time.
+A robust app caches punches, photos, and notes offline, then syncs once service returns—no duplicates, no lost time.

 Will this reduce technician flexibility?